Common Names

 Herb-Drug Interactions

-Cytochrome P450 enzymes: Laboratory studies indicate that guggul induces CYP3A4 and can affect the intracellular concentration of drugs metabolized by this enzyme (8).
+CYP3A4 substrates: Lab studies suggest that guggul induces CYP3A4 and may affect the intracellular concentration of drugs metabolized by this enzyme (8).